These Holocaust quotes take the weight of expressing the horrors of the Holocaust in words.

 What did you learn from these Holocaust quotes?

-The Holocaust was a devastating event that has affected the lives of millions of people for decades.
+The Holocaust was a devastating event that affected the lives of millions of people for decades.

 The Holocaust quotes above encapsulate the true essence of this terrible event, from the prospect of survival to the essence of taking action.

-They explore what it means to be human in the wake of disaster, and what the people of the event truly experienced.
+They explore what it means to be human in the wake of a disaster and what the people of the event truly experienced.

 How can we ensure that the Holocaust never becomes irrelevant?

-The most important thing we can do is to share the experiences of those who lived through it, and these quotes are a good place to start.
+The most important thing we can do is share the experiences of those who lived through it; these quotes are a good place to start.